prasanna00019/Fine-Tuning-LLMs/README.md

 This repository is dedicated to building, training, and evaluating LLMs fine-tuned on custom datasets for various **text classification** and **language understanding** tasks.

-- 🚀 Based on HuggingFace Transformers
+- 🚀 Based on Transformers Architechture
 - 📚 Fine-tuned from GPT-2 (for now) later will be doing on different models
 - 🧪 Designed for experimentation, benchmarking, and learning